 Flash intensity falls off with distance.
 Guide Number is a numerical method used to determine exposure of direct flash for Manual flash power levels, to automatically deal with the Inverse Square Law, making the math be trivial.
 The reference base is a known accurate Guide Number for one situation, from which other situations can be calculated.
 There are also other ways, today we might use metered TTL, or a handheld flash meter, or just trial and error works well (for one flash) with the digital LCD preview.
 In the old days (including flash bulbs), guide number was all we had.
 The concept is still very valid and useful, and is still a fundamental for understanding flash.
 Guide Number is a solution to deal with the Inverse Square Law.
+Even if you always only use TTL, the calculator can be useful to show sample flash capabilities.

 The full details explaining use of guide numbers are below the calculator.